memorileak/liquicalc/README.md

 - Interactive confirmation before placing orders
 - Requires explicit "yes" to proceed with order placement
 - Displays order details before confirmation
-- Automatic trading environment configuration (ONE_WAY mode, ISOLATED margin, proper leverage)
+- Automatic trading environment configuration (HEDGE mode, ISOLATED margin, Single Asset mode)
+- Alternating order placement between short and long positions

 ## Important Requirements

-This tool only works with the assumption position mode is ONE_WAY, margin type is ISOLATED, Single Asset mode is enabled.
-The tool will automatically set these parameters for you.
+This tool works with the following settings which are automatically configured:

+- **HEDGE MODE**: Allows simultaneous long and short positions on the same trading pair
+- **ISOLATED MARGIN**: Each position has its own allocated margin
+- **SINGLE ASSET MODE**: Trading is done with a single asset as collateral

 ## License